chinacat36/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
-New Client Form: Request more information for personalized menus based on height, weight, medical history, activity level.
+New Client Form: Request more information for personalized menus based on age, height, weight, medical history, activity level.

 View of testimonials: A page about her business with pictures of clients that have had success.